 From the “Preface”

-The Hebrew language, through which the Jewish people express their understanding of the world and life, lacks a specific term for ‘history.’
+Notably, the Hebrew language, which serves as the medium through which the Jewish people articulate their understanding of the world and life, does not possess a specific term for ‘history.’

+This work is not a history book but rather a book about some of the memories that make up Jewish identity.
 One could say that this book is about the stuff of which Judaism is made.
-That “stuff” is not solely ritual or law, but it is the experiences Jews remember and form part of their identity.
+That “stuff” is more than just ritual or law; it is the experiences that Jews remember and incorporate into their identities.

 From the “Introduction”